FelixSchladt/OxideWM/man/src/oxide-config.1.md

 ## KEYS

-The keys need at least one MODIFIER and one normal key such as 't'
+A keybinding has to consist of at least one or more MODIFIERS and exactly one normal key such as 't' for example.

 ## MODIFIER